What is a Trust?

 (3) Breadth of purposes- There is more that can be done through a Trust than a Will.
 Trusts are instruments with far reaching abilities.
 For example, Trusts can be devised to protect beneficiaries from creditors or they can preserve government benefits for beneficiaries with special needs.
 Trusts are powerful legal instruments with far-reaching advantages.

 Probate is a court-controlled process with mandatory fees based on the size of your estate.
 These fees are set by Missouri law.
 Even for small estates, forming a Trust is typically less expensive.
-Likewise, Probate court requires hiring an attorney and jumping through a lot of hoops.
-Probate can delay the distribution of your assets by months.
+Likewise, Probate court typically requires hiring an attorney and jumping through a lot of hoops.
+Probate can delay the distribution of your assets by several months to over a year.
 In short, Probate can be a headache.
 For most people, it is simpler and less expensive to have a Trust formed.

-Provide for the long term benefit/care of Beneficiaries--particularly relevant for those with minor children, special needs family members, or elderly dependants.
+2. Peace of Mind.
+Provide for the long term care of Beneficiaries--particularly relevant for those with minor children, special needs family members, or elderly dependants.

 Call or text to speak to an attorney!